retwedt/slide-show/README.md

 # Slide-Show - an Image Carousel clone

+Welcome to Slide-Show, and image carousel clone.

+## How To Use

 - Use the slide-show class attached to a div to activate the scroller object
 - Include image elements inside the div to fill the scroller object
 - The order the images are in will be the order they appear in the scroller object